LeStegii/cryptography-engineering/README.md

 This has been implemented in [`homework2/lecture3/tls`](homework2/lecture3/tls).

 - Bonus: Implement the same protocol, but this time use SHA3-512 as the hash function (for HKDF, HMAC, and the key schedule) and P-521 as the elliptic curve for key exchange.
 This should allow you to derive a key with 512 bits (64 bytes).

+### Lecture 4

+#### Tasks

+1. Implement a KDF chain based on HKDF.
+- You can learn how to use HKDF in the example code “HKDF.py” of Lecture 3.
+- To split a KDF output into Encryption Key and Chain Key, you can first specify the “length” parameter of hkdf_expand, and then truncate it into two byte-strings.

+TODO

+#### Homework

+- Try implementing X3DH using sockets.
+1. Suppose that Alice and Bob have registered with the server.
+Namely, the server has stored prekey bundles of Alice and Bob.
+2. Alice wants to communicate with Bob, it first fetches prekey bundle of Bob from the server.
+3. Upon receiving the prekey bundle of Bob, Alice verifies the bundle.
+If it is valid, then Alice follows the X3DH protocol and compute a shared key.
+After computing a shared key, it sends the protocol message (see the X3DH protocol in this lecture note) to the server.
+4. The server forwards the message from Alice to Bob.
+5. Upon receiving the message from Alice, Bob also compute the X3DH session key.

+This has been implemented in [`homework2/lecture4/`](homework2/lecture4/).

+- Bonus: Upgrade your implementation of X3DH so that it allows the recipient user to be offline.

+TODO

+### Lecture 7

+#### Tasks

+- Perform offline dictionary attacks.
+Suppose I leaked a SHA3-256 hash of my password (i.e., hash_pw = SHA3-256([my password]) ) and the password is in a dictionary (in the example code).
+The hexadecimal value (lower case) of the hash_pw is: e8acff88511d7f8e48f038001c24d7b1ab76d9233d7894fa936c4c7c93d2c917
+- Try to recover my password.

+#### Homework

+- Design a password-based login protocol and try analyzing it.
+  - You should specify (1) How the server stores passwords (2) The message flow of the protocol (3) How the server verifies.
+  - Analyze the security of your protocol (e.g., can it resist offline dictionary attacks?)
+  - Hint: You may add some nonces in your protocol
+- Implement your login system using sockets.
+  - The “password database” of the server couble be a text file where each row is ([User_name], [Password/Hash_of_password/salted_hash_of_password])

+This has been implemented in [`homework2/lecture7/auth`](homework2/lecture7/auth).
+More information can be found in the [README](homework2/lecture7/auth/README.md).